mendersoftware/mender-docs/03.Client-installation/06.Configuration-file/50.Configuration-options/docs.md

 #### UpdateLogPath

-The location where deployment logs will be written.
-This must be on a persistent partition to avoid it losing the logs due to an root filesystem update.
+The location where to store the deployment (update) log.
+This must be on a persistent partition to avoid losing the logs due to a root filesystem update.

 #### DeviceTypeFile

 The location where to store the device_type.
-This must be on a persistent partition to avoid it accidentally being changed due to an root filesystem update.
+This must be on a persistent partition to avoid it accidentally changing due to a root filesystem update.
 The default location is `/var/lib/mender/device_type`